dinesh0402/Simon_Game_Challenge/README.md

 For Example., If the first color that pops-up is "Red", then the current pattern is [Red].
 Let's say the next color is "Blue", then the pattern becomes [Red,Blue].
 Then if "Green" comes, the pattern becomes [Red,Blue,Green].
 If later again red comes, the pattern becomes [Red,Blue,Green,Red] and so on.
 If you get this pattern wrong, then its **"GAME OVER"** and the games gets reset.

+Website is made using:
+* 👉 HTML
+* 👉 CSS
+* 👉 JavaScript